ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-04-01-investigating-disparities.md

 But before we get to the equations – and the code – it can help to think through in plain language what we want to find out.
 For example:

-**How does the percentage of Hispanic COVID-19 deaths of compare to the percentage of Hispanics in Nevada overall?**
+**How does the percentage of Hispanic COVID-19 deaths compare to the percentage of Hispanics in Nevada overall?**

 Single question, two numbers to compare.
 And a good, quick indicator of what a disparity might look like.